Central African Republic

 The dry season extends from December to April.
 Between February and May, the temperature can reach 40°C in the north.
 The humidity can be oppressive.

 The rainy season extends from May to October.
-Flash floods are common during the rainy season.
-Some roads may become impassible.
 As you head north in the country, the length of the rainy season gradually diminishes to four months, from June to September.
+Flash floods are common during this season.
+Some roads may become impassible and floods may cause extensive material damage.
+If you are in Central African Republic during the rainy season:

 In case of emergency, dial: